-Explore Hazard Tree Abatement Program/ Save a Tree Program to ensure a healthy, safe tree canopy for all residents
+Develop and implement Invasive Tree and Risk Management Program to ensure a healthy, safe tree canopy for the entire community

-- Program to assist with the removal and/or pruning of hazard trees, either private or public property. - Prioritize focusing on equity and environmental justice, working with underserved communities.
+- Tree Assistance Program to assist with the removal and/or pruning of invasive or declining trees to qualifying property owners, either private or public property. - Prioritize focusing on equity and environmental justice, working with underserved communities.